josephlewis42/snippets/phpbb_thread_exporter/README.md

 Helps you export a phpBB thread's text and images as a single HTML page so it can be archived or turned into a PDF.

+## Installation

+Download this folder and install the dependencies: `pip install -f requirements.txt`

 ## Usage

 1. Find the URL of the thread to download, this is the first parameter.